lewisfromlewis/TraumaCall/Mitch.md

 library(lmtest)
 ## Next line is run once then replaced with the .csv file in the repo,as the subsequent line:
 ## traumata <- read_xlsx("TraumadataV48.xlsx", sheet = 1, n_max = 784)

+## The following lines ensure that the predictor criteria are recorded as class = logical in the dataset.
 traumata <- read.csv("traumata.csv", stringsAsFactors = F) %>%
   select(1:80)
 traumata[traumata=="no"] <- FALSE